Inkster returns as U.S. captain for 2017 Solheim Cup

-(Reuters) - Juli Inkster will return as captain of the United States Solheim Cup team for the 2017 event, the LPGA announced on Friday.
+(Reuters) - Juli Inksker will return as captain of the United States Solheim Cup team for the 2017 event, the LPGA announced on Friday.

 In September, Inkster presided over a U.S. team that completed the biggest comeback in Solheim Cup history when it roared back from four points behind on the final day to edge Europe 14 1/2-13 1/2.